darshak-k/RainSenseAI-Project/README.md

 ## Usage
 To use RainSenseAI, follow these steps:
 1. Clone the repository: `git clone https://github.com/your-username/RainSenseAI.git`
-2. Install the required dependencies such as numpy, matplotlib, tabulate, seaborn, sklearn, scipy, torch,
+2. Install the required dependencies such as numpy, matplotlib, tabulate, seaborn, sklearn, scipy, torch, thop
 3. Run the file sequentially

 Make sure to have Python 3.7 or higher installed on your system.